aNtiTrust-38/repscraper/README.md

   # Look for "healthy" status in the output
   ```
 - For production, ensure secrets are set via environment variables and not hardcoded.

+## Logging & Secrets Handling

+- All logs are written to `logs/app.log` (configurable via `LOG_FILE` env var).
+- Log rotation and retention are enabled (10MB per file, 5 days retention).
+- Errors and important events are logged with stack traces.
+- **Secrets are never logged.**
+- **Best practice:** Always load secrets from environment variables or secure config files.
+Never log or print secrets.

 ## Telegram Bot Registration